 Cyber Essentials can be gained through self assessment

 Certification offers a self-assessment option that gives you peace of mind that your defences will protect against the vast majority of common cyber attacks, and will deter unwanted attention from more sophisticated attacks.
 Cyber Essentials self assessment certification costs £300+ vat, and if successful certification is valid for 12 months.

 Cyber Essentials certification is undertaken through self assessment via an on-line portal.
 Organisations assess themselves against the five basic security controls and then Infosec Partners, as a qualified assessor, verifies the information you have provided and if you are successful you will be awarded a certification.
-The self assessment questions are available to view here.
+If you started the certification process before 24 April 2023, the self assessment questions are available to view here.
+For oganisations starting the certification process after 24 April 2023 the new question set is here.
 Please note these questions are for information only.
 If you want to be assessed you cannot simply submit these question sets to us.
 You must apply online for an assessment and submit your answers through the portal.

 IASME is the NCSC’s Cyber Essentials Partner, responsible for the delivery of the scheme.
 Infosec Partners are trained and licensed by IASME to certify against the Government’s Cyber Essentials Scheme.
 We are also available to offer consulting and support services to help you achieve Cyber Essentials Certification.